 The decision to use hybrid cloud model is usually taken keeping in mind multiple factors like data security requirements, regulation and compliance requirements, level of data control, applications used, business goals, etc.

 Hybrid cloud is also gaining popularity due to the growth of IoT over the past decade.
 Hybrid cloud can easily be customized to include edge computing at scale.
-Edge computing bring computing closer to IoT devices, which ensures that time and resources spent in communication with data servers is decreased drastically.
+Edge computing brings computing closer to IoT devices, which ensures that time and resources spent in communication with data servers are decreased drastically.

 Data privacy and security concerns in cloud computing